 - H. Pursuant to the Practitioner Impairment Policy, 04-06-046, which is incorporated into this Agreement in Article XXIII and applies to all Employees with privileges at the University of Michigan Hospitals (UMH), an Employee may choose to utilize services available through the Employee Assistance Programs, as further described below.
 Nothing contained in this paragraph alters or supersedes the Practitioner Impairment Policy or limits the Employer's discretion in addressing issues of impairment pursuant to that Policy.
-Upon appropriate referral or self-referral, the Employee Assistance Programs provide services under the following general guidelines: - An Employee who self identifies substance abuse, and who seeks and completes treatment, will have a return to work plan coordinated by the University through the Employee Assistance Programs.
+Upon appropriate referral or selfreferral, the Employee Assistance Programs provide services under the following general guidelines: - An Employee who self identifies substance abuse, and who seeks and completes treatment, will have a return to work plan coordinated by the University through the Employee Assistance Programs.
 The Employer will assist the Employee in identifying appropriate rehabilitative treatment programs.
 The terms of return to work will be tailored to the individual circumstances, and if applicable, will require compliance with requirements of any professional recovery program in which the employee is participating. - 2.
 In seeking assistance through the Employee Assistance Programs, an Employee may select any counselor in the program who is available on a timely basis.
 In cooperation with the Employee Assistance Programs, the Employer shall provide a list of potential treating practitioners to whom Employees may be referred.
 It is understood that Employees are responsible for costs incurred either through their health care insurance coverage or otherwise.
 Employees who are placed on a leave of absence to seek treatment will have benefits provided pursuant to other provisions in this agreement. - 3.
 Participation in any treatment program recommended by the Employee Assistance Programs will be voluntary.
 Release of information concerning an Employee's participation in this program is confidential and can occur only with the Employee's written release of information. - 4.
 Employees will be informed of the Employee Assistance Programs during PA orientation and other appropriate methods and media. - 5.
 An Employee referred for treatment by the Employee Assistance Programs and participating in a program will not be disadvantaged in regard to the provisions of compensation articles, Paid Time Off, or any other provision of this Agreement due to participation in that program.

-ARTICLE XXV.
+ARTICLE 25.
 COMMUNICABLE DISEASES PREVENTION

 SECTION 1.
-PREVENTION OF SPREAD OF COMMUNICABLE DISEASES
+PREVENTION OF THE SPREAD OF COMMUNICABLE DISEASES

 - A. UMHS Policy #04-06-002, "Infection Control Practice for Hospital Personnel: Prevention of Spread of Communicable Diseases," as may be amended from time to time, shall apply to all UPAMM-represented Employees.
-The Employer will provide the Union with 30 days' advance notice of changes to the policy. - B. All bargaining unit members shall comply with the University's TB screening Program.
+The Employer will provide the Union with 30 days' advance notice of changes to the policy. - 1.
+If any UMH policies related to communicable diseases require the Employee to be absent from physical work site, the supervisor and PA may discuss an opportunity to work remotely if appropriate for the unit and patient care. - B. All bargaining unit members shall comply with the University's TB screening Program.
 This may include annual TB screening.